ovn-org/ovn/Documentation/intro/install/general.rst

       <docker_repo>:<tag> ovn-northd

 .. note::
-    Current ovn central components comes up in docker image in a standalone and cluster mode with protocol tcp.
+    Current OVN central components come up in Docker image in a standalone and cluster mode with protocol tcp.

-    The debian docker file use ubuntu 16.04 as a base image for reference.
+    The Debian Dockerfile uses Ubuntu 24.04 as a base image for reference.

-    User can use any other base image for debian, e.g. u14.04, etc.

-    RHEL based docker support is now added with centos7 as a base image.
+    RHEL-based Docker support uses Fedora as a base image.

 Starting OVN host service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~